turingschool/curriculum/source/projects/headcount/iteration_1.markdown

 ## Starting the Relationships Layer

-Instead of loading just one data file into our `DistrictRepository`, we now want to specify the data directory and have it figure out what data it wants/needs:
+Let's tweak our `DistrictRepository` to specify the kindergarten load file like this:

 ```ruby
 dr = DistrictRepository.new